English Doctorate (PhD)

 All PhD students receive a tuition scholarship as well as a stipend of at least $23,600.
 Students in later years of the program are eligible to apply for Distinguished Fellowships that carry stipends of up to $31,000.
-Students specialize in a given historical period or tradition and receive intensive pedagogy/practicum training.
+Students specialize in a given historical period or tradition and receive intensive pedagogy/practicum training....etc.
 PhD students are eligible to take graduate courses at Columbia, NYU, Princeton, and elsewhere through the Doctoral Consortium.
 Most of our PhD students receive tenure-track positions (see Placement).

 - Attain research and teaching skills in a field of learning in literary studies